Evidence Of The Orang Pendek, Sumatra’s Apeman Cryptid

 But the creature in question appears less hairy than one might imagine when comparing it to the majority of descriptions of a hirsute Orang Pendek.
 In the video, the creature appears to have very little hair on its back, adding to the possibility that it could be a hoax.

-Another researcher tracking the Orang Pendek is an Englishman by the name of Adam Davies.
-Davies made a plaster cast of what he believes is the creature’s footprint that he stumbled upon in the jungles of western Sumatra.
+Another researcher tracking the Orang Pendek is a man by the name of Adam Davies.
+Davies made a plaster cast of what he believes is the creature’s footprint that he stumbled upon in the jungles of Western Sumatra.

 What he found was that the cast matched descriptions of the Orang Pendek having a divergent toe, much like monkeys.
 But there was one striking difference: the toes weren’t long like monkeys, rather they were short and wide like humans.